 When your marriage ends, the storm of divorce costs can leave you reeling financially.
 It takes some guys years to get back to a place of stability after losing thousands to attorney fees, filing costs, child support, alimony, and more.

-Since divorce costs are often so expensive, not to mention unpredictable, it is crucial to include planning a realistic and responsible budget on your divorce checklist, as you are preparing for divorce.
+That said, divorce costs are still substantial in most cases, not to mention unpredictable, so it is crucial to include planning a realistic and responsible budget on your divorce checklist, as you are preparing for divorce.
 Knowing how much money you have, where it is coming from, and where it is going will allow you to better prioritize where you need to spend your money and how much you need to save.

 Here are a few helpful pointers as you are planning for divorce that should help you budget responsibly and avoid divorce debt.